AnikaLegal/clerk/docs/sharepoint.md

 ## Environments

-We have three Active Directory groups (dev, staging, prod), each with their own SharePoint site/filesystem.
+We have three Active Directory groups (dev, staging, prod), each with its own SharePoint site/filesystem.
 Access to one group/site does not grant access to others.
-Environment access is controlled at the user level by group and folder level permissions (see access section) and at the application level buy these two settings:
+Environment access is controlled at the user level by group and folder level permissions (see access section) and at the application level by these two settings:

 - `MS_GRAPH_GROUP_ID`: The id of the Active Directory group, used to manage permissions
 - `MS_GRAPH_DRIVE_ID`: The id of the SharePoint drive created for the AD group